Please use the menu below to navigate to any article section:

 Think of it like the yellow pages, not a comprehensive list of verified and rated agents.

-It’s so important, then, that if you decide to contact an agent on one of these website lists, that you do all your background research as well.
+It’s so important, then, that if you decide to contact an agent on one of these website lists, you do all your background research as well.

 Likewise, don’t dismiss someone you’ve come across in your research if they aren’t listed, because as I mentioned above, it isn’t a comprehensive list.